 Good Hope Estate, Falmouth, Jamaica

 If you’re an adrenaline junkie looking for something to do, head to Chukka Adventure Park.
-Located about an hour outside Montego Bay, this nature adventure park has many exciting things to do such as ziplining, river tubing, horseback riding as well as ATV and dune buggy adventures.
-They also offer Appleton Rum Tasting, a Great House tour and an impressive swimming area with 3 pools, a tiered waterfall, and a waterslide.
+Located about an hour outside Montego Bay, this nature adventure park has many exciting things to do, such as ziplining, river tubing, horseback riding, and ATV and dune buggy adventures.
+They also offer Appleton Rum Tasting, a Great House tour, an impressive swimming area with 3 pools, a tiered waterfall, and a waterslide.
 Plan to spend a whole day at Chukka Adventure Park enjoying all they have to offer.

 Tryall Club Golf Course